rvdbreemen/autoinc-semver/README.md

 # autoinc-semver
 Automatic semantic version number generator

-Usage: semver-build.bat e.g. semver-build.bat ./version.h
+Usage: semver-build.bat e.g. ```semver-build.bat ./version.h```

 Just use the prebuild option of vscode call this script to increment the build number.
 It will automatically find the major.minor.patch+build values and then auto increment the buildnumber.
 Also it will timestamp date and time of the buildprocess into the file.
 This script generates version numbers folloing the Semantic Version 2.0 (See http://semver.org)

-It creates a C/C++ compatible file you can include in your aduino sketch to reflect the version number.
+It creates an Adruino C/C++ compatible file you can include in your aduino sketch to reflect the version number.

 The content of the file will look something like this:
 ```C